pajmd/cheatsheets/git.md

 ### Integrating an approved feature

-After a feature has been approved by your team, you have the option of rebasing the feature onto the tip of the main branch before using git merge to integrate the feature into the main code base.
+After a feature has been approved by your team, you have the option of rebasing the feature onto the top of the main branch before using git merge to integrate the feature into the main code base.

 ### Squash
 A squash and merge works best when you have too many commits on a single feature, and not all are useful anymore, so you combine them onto the master as a single commit.